hippopenny/kohya-trainer/README.md

 Note: `bitsandbytes`above 0.35.0 till 0.41.0 seems to have an issue: https://github.com/TimDettmers/bitsandbytes/issues/659

 Follow the instructions below to install `bitsandbytes` for Windows.
+We are using 0.41.1

 ### bitsandbytes 0.35.0 for Windows